jotasprout/gov-election-insights/README.md

 * D3.js for data viz

 ![Screenshot of webpage showing map of USA made with D3.
 Each state is a different color depending on which candidate won.](https://jotascript.files.wordpress.com/2018/06/pppprogress.png)
+Gray states are those with no socialist candidates (or there were socialist candidates but they received zero votes).

 ## Blog Posts
 * [PrezPlayPro Progress](https://jotascript.wordpress.com/2018/06/19/prezplaypro-progress/) - latest